 To see this, read and then run the following program.
 You’ll notice we change the value of day three times, and on the third assignment we even give it a value that is of a different type.

-A great deal of programming is about having the computer remember things, e.g. The number of missed calls on your phone, and then arranging to update or change the variable when you miss another call.
+A great deal of programming is about having the computer remember things.
+For example, we might want to keep track of the number of missed calls on your phone.
+Each time another call is missed, we will arrange to update or change the variable so that it will always reflect the correct value.

 Check your understanding

-2.3.2: What is printed after the following set of statements?
+sdat-4: What is printed when the following statements execute?

 day = "Thursday" day = 32.5 day = 19 print(day)